almost-matching-exactly/DAME-FLAME-Python-Package/README.md

 The underlying MICE implementation is done using scikit learn's experimental IterativeImpute package, and relies on DecisionTreeRegressions in the imputation process, to ensure that the data generated is fit for unordered categorical data.
 In addition to this, users are welcome to pre-process their datsets with other data handling techniques prior to using MICE.
-It is not recommended to use MICE on the holdout dataset, as this would be very slow.
+It is not recommended to use MICE on the matching dataset, as this would be very slow.

-One option is to have the parameter missing_data_replace=2, where units that have missing values are still matched on, but the covariates they are missing are not used in computing their match.
+One option is to set the parameter missing_data_replace=2, where units that have missing values are still matched on, but the covariates they are missing are not used in computing their match.
 In this option, the underlying algorithm works by replacing each missing value with a unique value, so that in the matching procedure, those covariates simply don't have a match because their values are not equl to any other values.